Boysie Singh

+Boysie Singh, (5 April 1908 – 20 August 1957) (also known as John Boysie Singh, the Raja (the Hindi word for king), or just Boysie) was a gangster, pirate and murderer from Trinidad and Tobago.

+Early life

-Boysie Singh, (5 April 1908 – 20 August 1957) also referred to as John Boysie Singh and also as the Raja (the Hindi word for king), or just Boysie, was born on 5 April 1908 on 17 Luis Street, Woodbrook, Port of Spain, Saint George County, British Trinidad and Tobago to Bhagrang Singh (a fugitive who immigrated to British Trinidad and Tobago from British India) and his wife.
+John Boysie Singh was born on 5 April 1908 on 17 Luis Street in Woodbrook, Port of Spain in British Trinidad and Tobago to Bhagrang Singh (a fugitive who immigrated to British Trinidad from Punjab, British India) and his wife.

+Criminal career

 He had a long and successful career as a gangster and gambler before turning to piracy and murder.
 For almost ten years, from 1947 until 1956 he and his gang terrorized the waters between Trinidad and Tobago and Venezuela.
 They were responsible for the deaths of approximately 400 people.
 They would promise to ferry people from Trinidad to Venezuela but en route he would rob his victims at gunpoint, kill them and dump them into the sea.